aka-Harsh/Person-Detection/README.md

 ## Output
-The output videos is stored in the **output/processed_videos** folder
+The output videos is stored in the **output/processed_videos** folder.

 ## Deployment

-To run this project first clone this repository using
+To run this project first clone this repository using:

 ```bash
   git clone https://github.com/aka-Harsh/Person-Detection.git
 ```

-Save this repository in your system and access it, then create and activate a virtual environment
+Save this repository in your system and access it, then create and activate a virtual environment:
 ```bash
   python -m venv venv
   venv\Scripts\activate
 ```

-Install all the required packages
+Install all the required packages:
 ```bash
   pip install -r requirements.txt
 ```

-Finally run the app.py file
+Finally run the app.py file:
 ```bash
   python main.py
 ```